uikit/uikit/README.md

 gulp watch
 ```

+After running `gulp watch` a new browser instance will open, pointing to the uikit folder - `http://localhost:3000/`.
+The browser window will reload anytime you modify a source file.

 ### Custom prefix

 Run gulp with your own prefix parameter ```-p``` to have all classes custom prefixed.